Baldomo/makesh/README.md

 ```

 #### `$makesh_script`
-The absolute path to the root `make.sh` script in the project directory.
-For example `/home/user/project/make.sh`.
+The absolute path to the root `make` script in the project directory.
+For example `/home/user/project/make`.

 #### `$makesh_script_dir`
 The absolute path of the directory of `$makesh_script` (the project directory).
 For example `/home/user/project`.